 Your employer has some legal duties that they must respond to and, in some cases, give justification for their decision.
 However, it is also important to remember that communication goes two ways.
 Be open to suggestions from your employer.
 They may have ideas you have not previously thought of or specific schemes to give you even more support.
 You may need to negotiate elements of what you want compared to your employer's need.

 "It took me a long time to accept I was a carer and even longer to tell people at work about my situation.
-In hindsight and going forward I would suggest to anyone that has a caring role tell their manager/HR team" Working Carers Guide Carers Wales Q: Should I tell my colleagues about my caring role?
+In hindsight and going forward I would suggest to anyone that has a caring role tell their manager/HR team"

+Q: Should I tell my colleagues about my caring role?

 Whether you choose to tell your colleagues is up to you.
 You are under no obligation to talk to your colleagues about your caring.
 However, sharing information about your caring role may lead to a more supportive atmosphere and understanding.
 This can be particularly useful if and when additional support is put in place by your employer that your colleagues may notice.
 You may also help someone else who is juggling work and care to identify as a carer and seek support.

 If you feel like you would like extra support to talk about your caring role and advocate for yourself, Carers Wales holds self-advocacy training multiple times a year.
 This free training shows you how to communicate your needs and ask for support to gain the best results.
-Please visit the working carers hub for the latest news on training: www.carerswales.org/working-carers-hub We also have a self-advocacy guide that can be downloaded for free.
-Please visit: www.carerswales.org/self-advocacy
+To find the next date of training please visit the training section on our website.
+We also have a self-advocacy quide that can be downloaded for free or sent to you by emailing info@carerswales.org

-Other support for you as a working carer Working carers are the least likely of all carers to see information and advice about their caring role.
+Other support for you as a working carer

+Working carers are the least likely of all carers to see information and advice about their caring role.
 In this section, we will discuss a range of different ways you may also be able to access additional support.

-Technology and equipment Technology can play a key role in balancing work and care.
+Technology and equipment

+Technology can play a key role in balancing work and care.
 There is a range of devices and systems that you can use to help you care remotely.
 These can include remote reminder systems eg for medication reminders, alarms that can connect to your mobile phone or third-party emergency support and camera feeds inside the home of the person you care for.
 You could also benefit from practical support equipment like grab rails, tap turners and non-slip mats that can give the person you care for more independence in their home.

 "Mum wears an alarm to call for assistance if necessary.
 It gives me peace of mind and allows me to concentrate at work."